microsoft/bonsai-decision-support-interface/README.md

 - Supports *numbers* (float, int, boolean) type states and action only (TODO: extend sample to other types such strings, images)

+🚩 Disclaimer: This is not an official Microsoft product.
+This application is considered an experimental addition to Microsoft Project Bonsai's software toolchain.
+It's primary goal is to reduce barriers of entry to use Project Bonsai's core Machine Teaching.
+Pull requests for fixes and small enhancements are welcome, but we do expect this to be replaced by out-of-the-box features of Project Bonsai in the near future.

 ## Pre-requisites

 - Install python packages `pip install -r requirements.txt`